pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ###### Create

-To create a new record, we can use the create() method, which accepts the correlation_id and the item to be stored as input parameters.
+To create a new record, we can use the create() method, which accepts the correlationId and the item to be stored as input parameters.
 This method returns a PostgrePersistence object containing the inserted values.

 {{< tabsection >}}
    Not available